 GREENbike technicians are regularly disinfecting all high-touch surfaces including the daily cleaning of kiosks, handlebars, grips, saddles, baskets, dock wake buttons, touch screens, credit card readers, gear controls, seat adjuster handles, bike bells, and bike locks.

-The process used to disinfect bikes and tools includes wiping down stations with hot soap and water to clean.
-Technicians then use Simple Green Clean Finish and Isopropyl alcohol to disinfect the bikes and stations.
+The process used to disinfect bikes and tools includes wiping down stations with Simple Green Clean Finish and Isopropyl alcohol to disinfect the bikes and stations.
 Technicians are currently using Lysol wipes to disinfect the tools.

 GREENbike technicians are working on bikes and stations alone in staggered shifts.